akiharsha/EquiFit/README.md

-# EquiFit back to normal
+# EquiFit back to hasini